BICENTENNIAL TRIBUTE

 B: CANDOUR compels my verse, BECHER!

-EP(whispers to the Rev): Be sure to keep a copy
+EP(whispers to the Rev): Be sure to keep a copy - I suspect it shall be much sought after

-The Reverend checks his pockets
+The Rev. checks his pockets

 EP(with sorrow): Byron, promise me yours will never be one of the ceaseless echoes of the rhyming throng

-B: Mmm (ponders) – ‘throng’ - well that rhymes with ‘wrong’ - one of my favourites – so I really can’t make any promises
+B: mmm (ponders) - ‘throng’ - well that rhymes with ‘wrong’ - one of my favourites - so I really can’t make any promises

 B(pales): Sunburn me!!
 Or rather, HIDE me!! - surely there is still a priest hole from the good old times in this house Becher?